LGBTQ rights in Kenya: Recognition of same-sex unions

 Article 45(2) of the Constitution of Kenya specifically authorises heterosexual marriage but makes no reference to same-sex marriage; "Every adult has the right to marry a person of the opposite sex, based on the free consent of the parties".

-Although same-sex marriage is not legally recognized in Kenya, other forms of societal and symbolic recognition do take place—such as weddings in LGBT+ inclusive churches or through the payment of dowry.
+Although same-sex marriage is not legally recognized in Kenya, other forms of societal and symbolic recognition do take place—such as weddings in LGBTQ inclusive churches or through the payment of dowry.
 These practices may not be common or widespread, but they have been documented in ethnographic studies and hold deep meaning for those involved in these unions.

 In October 2009, two Kenyan men, Charles Ngengi and Daniel Chege, became civil partners at a ceremony in London, United Kingdom.
 The ceremony received widespread attention in Kenya, most of it critical.
 Chege's relatives were harassed severely by people living in his home village of Gathiru in Murang'a District.